WildernessLabs/Juego.Samples/README.md

 # Juego.Samples

-Samples for the Wilderness Labs Jeugo IoT Accelerator
+A collection of samples for the Wilderness Labs [Juego IoT Accelerator](https://github.com/WildernessLabs/Juego), an Open-source, Meadow-powered, multigame handheld console with DPads, speakers and a colored display.

 ## Contents
 * [Getting Started](#getting-started)